Double-twisted surface spectrum from hybridized Majorana Kramers pairs and wallpaper fermions: Surface States

 \subsection{Majorana Kramers pairs in wallpaper fermion systems}

 Next, we discuss the emergence of Majorana Kramers pairs for the $\Delta_2$ and $\Delta_3$ pairings at the $\M$ point.
-Majorana Kramers pairs appear at the $\M$ point when the BdG Hamiltonian along the MA line, $(\kx,\ky)=(\pi,\pi),-\pi\leq\kz\leq\pi$ [Fig.~\ref{fig:model_BZ}\subref{fig:BZ}], is topologically nontrivial.
+Here, Majorana Kramers pairs refer to zero-energy boundary states that appear at the time-reversal-invariant momentum in the superconducting state as topological boundary modes of the BdG Hamiltonian.
+They appear at the $\M$ point when the BdG Hamiltonian along the MA line, $(\kx,\ky)=(\pi,\pi),-\pi\leq\kz\leq\pi$ [Fig.~\ref{fig:model_BZ}\subref{fig:BZ}], is topologically nontrivial.
 The BdG Hamiltonian~\eqref{eq:BdG} possesses a chiral symmetry: $\Gamma H_\scwp(\bm{k})\Gamma^\dag=-H_\scwp(\bm{k})$ ($\Gamma\Def\tauy$) and thus one may define a winding number~\cite{sato2011topology}.
-However, we consider a time-reversal-invariant one-dimensional (1D) path, on which the conventional winding number is forced to vanish due to time-reversal symmetry~\cite{xiong2017anisotropica}.
+However, we consider a time-reversal-invariant one-dimensional path, on which the conventional winding number is forced to vanish due to time-reversal symmetry~\cite{xiong2017anisotropica}.
 We therefore exploit order-two crystalline symmetries that leave the MA line invariant~\cite{yamazaki2021magnetic}.